Hoary vervain, Verbena stricta

 Growing conditions:

 Hoary vervain is a short-lived plant that thrives in sunny, dry, disturbed sites like old fields and grazed pastures, where it can reproduce from seed and has low competition.
-This means for the garden that the soil cannot be entirely mulched for the vervain stands can renew themself and that hoary vervain should not be planted with aggressive plants.
-Hoary vervain is very drought tolerant and can grow in average to sandy, dry soil.
+This means for the garden that the soil cannot be entirely mulched for vervain stands to renew themselves, and that hoary vervain should not be planted with aggressive plants.
+Hoary vervain is very drought-tolerant and can grow in average to sandy, dry soil.

 1.20 m